khervie-star/andorra-frontend-assessment/README.md

 Zustand over Context or Redux: Zustand is lightweight and very flexible for this scale.
 For larger apps with more complex state trees, Redux or something like Jotai might offer more structure.

 No backend logic: Since this is frontend-only, data is mocked or managed locally.
 In a real-world project, API integration would be handled with tools like React Query, Axios, or tRPC.

-Minimal tests: Focus was on clean implementation and UI, so no unit/E2E tests were included, but the structure supports easy testing via Jest or Vitest.